For previous blogs on island football, find the links below:

-As mentioned in the previous Isle of Man blog (which can be read HERE), I am absolutely fascinated with football teams who are based away from the mainlands, either on the outskirts or borderlands of a country, and most especially on outlying islands in their respective countries.
+As mentioned in previous blogs, I am absolutely fascinated with football teams who are based away from the mainlands, either on the outskirts or borderlands of a country, and most especially on outlying islands in their respective countries.
 I love finding out the football culture and leagues on such islands, having had a degree of isolation from the football on the mainland.

 In a continuation of looking at football played on various islands, I moved my gaze to football being played on a group of islands just off the coast of Normandy, west of the Cotentin Peninsula, in the English Channel / La Manche.
 Moving from one British Crown Dependency in the Isle of Man, it made logical sense to look at another group of Crown Dependencies, who are also separate from the United Kingdom, and delve into the football leagues on the Bailiwicks of Jersey and Guernsey – the Channel Islands.

 Initially I wanted to investigate the Jersey and Guernsey football leagues separately, as the two islands compete separately in the Island Games, Commonwealth Games, etc., and there is a healthy rivalry between the two islands (as you shall read further).
 However during research into the two leagues, there seemed to be a great crossover between the two league systems.
 Therefore it makes sense to look at them together in the same blog, along with the smaller Channel Island of Alderney.

 Therefore this blog is my initial delve into both the football leagues on Jersey and Guernsey.
 I wanted to know more about the leagues themselves, who are the most successful teams in the islands’ history, as well as the various cup competitions.
 Plus I will look at how the island sides did in the Inter Games Football Tournament held in the summer of 2019, as well as the progression of Guernsey FC and Jersey Bulls, teams who currently play in the English football pyramid!